Universal Effective Medium Theory to Predict the Thermal Conductivity in Nanostructured Materials: Tabulated Data for the BCM

 Table \ref{tbl1} shows the phonon characteristic length, $L_c$ and diffusive suppression function, $S(0)$ for pores with different shapes and porosities.
-The shape of the pores are shown in Fig. \ref{fig:a1}.
-In all cases temperature gradient is along abscissa.
+Note that in case of large porosity with small periodicity and thereby small pore-pore spacing, $S(0)$ may deviate from the Fourier; therefore, the logistic regression is not accurate for the short mean free path regime.
+Thus, we have limited our calculations up to 50\% porosity.
+The shapes of the pores are shown in Fig. \ref{fig:a1}.
+In all cases, the temperature gradient is along the abscissa.
 Tables \ref{tbl2} and \ref{tbl3} show the characteristic MFP and bulk thermal conductivity of wide sweep of IV and III-V dielectrics at different temperatures.